 The conversation on how to safeguard your romantic connection and intimacy after baby is born is made complete once a final aspect is added: sex.

 Sex After Baby

 Imagine you are a few months postpartum and it is 9pm – the baby is asleep, and you and your partner are sitting in bed.
 It’s incredibly tempting at this point to engage in one of a handful of activities including sleep, watching TV, scrolling through Facebook, or replying to emails, but what’s clearly missing is sex.
 The sex life that many had pre-baby can easily go by the wayside in the face of new parenthood.
 Exhaustion coupled with hormonal fluctuations, bodily changes, nursing and feeling ‘over-touched’ usually leads to a notable reduction in female libido and thus less sex after baby.

-Be on the lookout for the next installment of this series coming soon.
+The demands of parenthood are ever-shifting, but once you develop a strong foundation that includes your marriage and your baby, it’s time to reintroduce the outside world.
+Successfully navigating this new stage in motherhood can prove stressful, but ultimately rewarding.
 The final installment of this four part series will cover how mom can successfully adapt alongside her baby as the newborn stage and maternity leave end and a new chapter begins.